shaharjacob/FAME/README.md

 ```

 After few seconds you can open browser at: <a href="https://localhost:3000/">https://localhost:3000/</a>
+The first run may take a few second because it download the sBERT model into the container.

 **Verbose:**
 If you want to make sure that webapp container load successfully: